kittyfishfrommars/grav-skeleton-oxygen/user/pages/098.elements/default.md

 title: Elements
 ---

 > README: This page is not part of this theme but is probably a useful reference device to see gaps in the theme's styling.
-As you might notice, there are some gaps in styling.
-If you see an element here, it will probably need to be styled by you to look half decent.
+If you see an unstyled element here, it will probably need to be styled by you to look half decent.

 > The elements markup has been adapted from the [HTML5UP Massively theme elements page](https://html5up.net/massively "oops, resource not directly linkable").
-This might be switched out for [elements used in Templated's Theory template](https://templated.co/items/demos/theory/elements.html) eventually.

 > This page uses [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/) and [Font Awesome 4.0.3](https://fontawesomelib.com/releases/4.0.3/list/all/index.html).